 Our Analysis and Test Results

-For 2020, Mammut has redone their entire rope line, ditching all the old names and replacing them with a series of ropes that covers all the bases from skinny to thick, while renaming them using a limited list of adjectives that can make telling the differences between each one both very simple, and also very redundant.
+In 2020, Mammut revamped their entire rope line, ditching the old names and replacing them with a series of ropes that covers all the bases from skinny to thick, while renaming them using a limited list of adjectives that can make telling the differences between each one simple, and also somewhat redundant.
 To be clear, we tested the 9.5 Crag Classic in a 70m length, which is a non-dry treated rope.
-Typically we test only the dry treated versions of all ropes, both because the dry treatment has been tested and proven to not only repel water, but also dirt, and add length to a typical rope's life span, but also so that we have continuity when comparing ropes for this review.
-When we ordered up our test rope, the dry treated version, known as the 9.5 Crag Dry Rope, was not yet available for purchase, and we didn't want to delay our test period.
+Typically we test only the dry treated versions of all ropes, both because the dry treatment has been tested and proven to not only repel water, but also dirt, which can both contribute to a rope's life span.
+We also try to exclusively use dry-treated ropes so that we have continuity when comparing products in this review.
+When we ordered up our latest test rope, the dry treated version, known as the 9.5 Crag Dry Rope, was not yet available for purchase, and we didn't want to postpone our testing.
 So, the performance of our test rope is likely skewed a bit compared to others since it does not have a dry coating.
 On the upside, opting to forego dry treatment can save a significant chunk of change, and in our case, the rope still performed awesome, with great durability.

-This rope currently comes in 60m, 70m, or 80m lengths, and only comes in a single weave pattern (although bi-patterned options are available if you purchase the dry treatment).
+This rope currently comes in 60m, 70m, or 80m lengths.
 Mammut is also producing a 9.8 Crag Classic, which would be a good option for those who want even greater wear resistance, or who are newer to climbing and appreciate the extra friction while belaying that comes with a thicker rope.
-They also have a 9.5 Alpine Dry rope, which seems to have the exact same attributes as the 9.5 Crag Dry, although only comes in a 60m version.
-Regardless, we found this rope to look and feel very similar to the old Infinity, and feel that when it comes to handling, it's possible that it's now even better, as our test rope didn't stiffen up over time as many Mammut ropes are known to do.
+They also have a 9.5 Alpine Dry rope, which seems to have very similar attributes as the 9.5 Crag Dry, although only comes in a 60m version.
+Regardless, we found this rope to look and feel very similar to the old Infinity, and feel that when it comes to handling, it's possible that it's now even better, as our test rope didn't stiffen up over time as many Mammut ropes often do.

 One thing we noticed is that after four months of rigorous testing that has included at least 200 pitches of use, this rope has not stiffened up like Mammut ropes have a reputation for doing.
 Over time, many people complain that Mammut ropes become "cord-like" and less flexible, which impacts their performance, especially when belaying.
 We have not noticed this effect in any way, and the rope remains just as supple and easy to manipulate through the device or into knots as when we first uncoiled it.

-As one might expect, we've noticed a bit of fraying and sheath glazing, which is where the sheath burns a little bit from friction and can become stiffer or turn grey or black, a common occurrence when one sport climbs a lot and the rope runs though quickdraws as you pull up after falling or to work a particular sequence.
-The suppleness of the rope remains despite this amount of wear.
-Looking at the sheath proportion %, shown in the chart above, can also be a good indicator of how long a rope is likely to last.
-This one's sheath is woven in the common 2x2 pattern, and has a 40% sheath proportion, which is on the high end for ropes we've tested, although also in line with some of our other favorite ropes.
+As one might expect, we've noticed a bit of fraying and sheath glazing, which is where the sheath melts a little bit from the heat of friction and can become stiffer or turn grey or black, a common occurrence when one sport climbs a lot and the rope runs though quickdraws as you pull up after falling or to work a particular sequence.
+The suppleness of the rope remains despite this slight glazing.
+Looking at the sheath proportion % can also be a good indicator of how long a rope might last.
+This model's sheath is woven in the common 2x2 pattern, and has a 40% sheath proportion, which is on the high end for ropes we've tested, although also in line with some of our other favorite ropes.
 Having a larger percentage of fibers in the sheath should mean that the sheath is capable of handling more wear.

-This rope weighs in at 59g/m, which if extrapolated out into a 70m cord, means that it would weight around 9.1 lbs.
-While thicker ropes, such as those with 9.8 mm diameter or thicker, naturally have a higher weight (up to 63 g/m in this review), the weight of this cord is still on the higher side, despite having what some may consider to be a thin diameter.
+This rope weighs in at 59g/m, which if extrapolated out into a 70m cord, means that it would weigh around 9.1 lbs.
+While thicker ropes, such as those with 9.8 mm diameter or thicker, naturally have a higher weight (up to 63 g/m in this review), the weight of this cord is still on the high end, despite having what some may consider to be a thin diameter.

 As you can tell, the weight of this rope precludes it from being considered a "sendy" skinny rope, some of which weigh as little as 52g/m.
 That said, it will save you some weight over choosing a thicker rope, and isn't so heavy that we would rule it out for multi-pitch climbing.
 In fact, we consider it an ideal and nearly perfect multi-pitch rope.

-The stats on this rope have changed slightly from the old Infinity, so despite the fact that it looks and feels nearly identical, clearly some changes to the construction have taken place.
+The stats on this rope have changed slightly from the old Infinity, so despite the fact that it looks and feels nearly identical, some changes the construction must have occurred.
 It has a dynamic elongation percentage of 33% and a fall force rating of 8.8kN, which taken by themselves might not mean very much, but which we find interesting to compare among other ropes.
 Interestingly, these figures are nearly identical to those of the Petzl Arial, another 9.5mm rope that also feels amazing to fall on.
 Oddly, according to the static elongation percentages, the Arial should stretch less than the Crag Classic, but we have found the exact opposite to be true.
-The Crag Classic doesn't stretch too much when one sits down or falls while top-roping, making it a good choice for those climbers who don't feel as comfortable on the sharp end, as well.
+The Crag Classic doesn't stretch too much when yell "take" or fall while top-roping, making it a good choice for those climbers who don't feel as comfortable on the sharp end.

-The price of this rope will depend on the length you choose to buy, but also whether you choose to buy the dry treatment or go with the classic version, as we did.
+The price of this rope will depend on the length you choose to buy, but also whether you opt for the dry treatment or go with the classic version, as we did.
 It is our belief and experience that the extra cost for dry treatment is usually worth it in terms of longevity, although our classic, non-dry version has held up so well that it may be worth it to simply save some money and buy the cheaper version.
-Either way, these aren't the least expensive ropes you can find, but are not unreasonably expensive either.
-Since they last a long time and are also among the very best performers, we think that they present excellent value, and the Crag Classic in particular could be a very good choice for those on a tight budget.
+Either way, these aren't the least expensive ropes out there, but they're not unreasonably expensive either.
+Since they last a long time and are also among the very best performers, we think that they present excellent value, and the Crag Classic, in particular, could be a very good choice for those on a tight budget.

 The Mammut 9.5 Crag Classic wins our Editors' Choice award as the best overall climbing rope because it combines longevity with great handling, and also offers a nearly perfect catch, whether leading or top-roping.
-9.5mm ropes work perfectly for nearly any type of climbing, and are the diameter we recommend for those who simply want one rope that can do it all, and don't want to worry about having an entire quiver of cords.
+9.5mm ropes work perfectly for nearly any type of climbing.
+That's why they're the diameter we recommend for those who simply want one rope that can do it all and don't want to worry about having an entire quiver of cords.
 If this sounds like you, then we highly recommend the 9.5 Crag Classic or Crag Dry, as they are a great value and some of the best climbing ropes you can buy.